vishwagna/DataScience_Project/README.md

 - download dataset file named 'merged.csv' and now run data_preprocessing.ipynb for preprocessing the data.
 - `data_preprocessing.ipynb` file contains methods used for preprocessing the data, data cleaning, transformation, reduction and feature engineering.
 - the results of preprocessing are stored in, cleaned_data.csv, transformed_data.csv and reduced_data.csv.
-- Run `data_analysis' for performing visualization analysis on dataset.
+- Run `data_analysis.ipynb' for performing visualization analysis on dataset.

 ## Data